dkopp3/MMASN/README.md

 # MMASN
 Multi-scale Morphometric Analysis of Stream Networks.
 Improves/replaces many functions from "StreamNetworkTools" and "HydrogeomorphicPatches".
+Use This